ZorgeR/Generall.AI/README.md

-# 🤖 GenerALL.AI - Multimodal Telegram AI Assistant
+# 🤖 GALL.AI (prev.
+GenerALL.AI) - Multimodal Gen AI Agent System

 > **Note:** GenerALL.AI refers to a "General Purpose AI", not a military general.

 ## 📋 Overview

-GenerALL.AI is a sophisticated multimodal Telegram bot assistant powered by advanced AI models like Claude 3.7 Sonnet and GPT-4o.
+GALL.AI (General AI) is a sophisticated multimodal agent system with telegram bot communication interface powered by advanced AI models like Claude 3.7 Sonnet and GPT-4o.
 It provides a seamless interface for users to interact with AI capabilities through Telegram, supporting text, voice, images, documents, and more.

 ## 🔎 At a Glance